druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 *Fundamental* valuation metrics like price/earnings, price/book, enterprise value/EBITDA are a bit like looking at your poker hand and determining if you have a pair of aces or a pair of unsuited rags. *Technical* metrics like volatility are a bit like looking at how your opponents have been playing and what their patterns and tells are.
 Any good poker player will tell you it's a good idea to pay attention to all of that.
 (To be honest, in most cases if I had to pick between knowing the value of my hand and knowing how the players will react to my betting, I would pick [the latter](https://www.sportingnews.com/us/other-sports/news/annette-obrestad-on-legendary-blind-poker-tournament-win/nsw780tdkfmx187t3rx67bgeh).)

 If you are Warren Buffett, you don't *have* to trade, ever.
 That is a big part of his edge.
 Market volatility is Buffett's opportunity.
 But if you're planning to retire or might need to sell in the foreseeable future, you should have a feel for volatility.
-Otherwise you end up trading at an inopportune time, and worst of all, getting thrown off your game by unforeseen volatility.
+Otherwise, you end up trading at an inopportune time, and worst of all, getting thrown off your game by unforeseen volatility.

-Just like historical P/Es, historical volatilities are a tool for investing judgement, not a substitute for it.
+Just like historical P/Es, historical volatilities are a tool for investing judgment, not a substitute for it.
 But most of us aren't Warren Buffett and are students of the markets.
 Understanding volatility and risk are part of our journey.
 Maybe one day I'll stop caring about portfolio volatility, but today is not that day.

 ### How do you compute portfolio volatility from individual asset volatilities?